PsychoGas/PsyVoxel/README.md

-Here’s a clean, polished **README.md** you can drop straight into the repo.
-It’s written like a serious experimental / research-grade project, not a toy.

----

 # 🧠 **PsyVoxel – Gesture-Driven Voxel Architect**

 **PsyVoxel** is a real-time, gesture-controlled 3D voxel construction environment powered by computer vision and WebGL.
 Using only your hands and a webcam, you can **build, erase, grab, rotate, and reset** voxel structures in 3D space—no controllers, no mouse, no keyboard.